AzureAnimations/AzureAnimations.github.io/README.md

 > **Penalties**: Be aware of the penalties associated with moving data between access tiers.
 For example, moving data from the Archive tier to the Hot tier may incur additional costs ⚠️.

-# Help Wanted :ledger:
+# Help Wanted 📒

 Do you have suggestions for Azure Animations?
 Want to submit an idea or found spelling or code errors?
 Raise an issue or create a pull request.

-# Special Thanks :heart:
+# Special Thanks ❤️

 * **🎨 Animations Artists:** [Saki Homma](https://www.linkedin.com/in/sakkuru/), [Kristen Chan](https://www.linkedin.com/in/kristen-chan/), [Masato Kikukawa](https://www.linkedin.com/in/kikukawa9/)
 * **✍️ Sketch illustrator:** [Payal Guruprasad](https://www.linkedin.com/in/payalguruprasad/)